ayhanyeni/knowledge-sharing/README.md

-# ACME Knowledge Sharing Platform Project
+# Knowledge Sharing Platform Project
 The purpose of this project is to provide a knowledge sharing platform.

 In the current version TED talks listed in a csv file are shared.